Behaviour and celebration system

 Equipment and organisation

 Students must have all necessary equipment to enable them to learn and participate in classroom activities.
-Every student is issued with a Sixth Form note pad which can be used in any way they feel is beneficial.
+Every student is issued with a planner which can be used to organise independent study and deadlines.
 Students are encouraged to write ‘to do’ lists and engage with these lists on a regular basis.
-The note pads also enable students to keep a log of all monitoring meetings with PPTs and class teachers.
+The planner also enable students to keep a log of all deadlines and monitoring meetings with their PPTs and class teachers.

-Celebration assemblies are held during the last week of each double term (December/April/Leavers Assembly in May (Year 13) and Sports Day July (new Year 13).
+Celebration assemblies are held during the last week of each full term (December/April/Leavers Assembly in May (Year 13) and Sports Day July (new Year 13).

 What do we celebrate?

-During these assemblies we celebrate student contributions from a professional standards point of view and from a progress/achievement point of view.
+During these assemblies we celebrate student contributions to the professional standards and civic virtues.
+In some instances, we also celebrate achievement through our excellence awards.
 There are awards from every subject/ curriculum area (depending on cohort sizes) and from PPTs/form tutors.
 Tangible rewards are not as important as the actual recognition that goes with the award.
-As such, simple ‘rewards’ are issued as tokens of respect.
+As such, traditional ‘rewards’ are issued as tokens of respect.
 These include neckties, badges and flowers.
 During the final Leavers Assembly of Year 13, we award the leavers with the overall Professional Standards Awards.
 Here we award:

 - Mental Toughness